hzi-bifo/Quasimodo/README.md

 snakemake -s evaluate_assembly.smk [-j <cores>]
 ```

-### Test the SNP callers and analyze the mutation context of identified SNPs
+### Test variant callers and analyze the mutation context of identified variants
 To include the CLC result in the evaluation, please put the CLC variants calling results provided in this repo into your project directory:
 ```shell
 mkdir -p <your project path>/results/SNP/callers